 Remember, people reach out to improve their health and fitness because they have an unfulfilled need, desire, or pain they’re looking to solve.

 Ethically marketing to these people and knowing how to sell is simply a vehicle to solving their problems and improving their life.
 The more people you can reach, the more people you can help solve their problems.
-This sales script will help you convert the potential clients you have.

 Stop Giving Your Services Away for Free

 We value what we spend money on.
 In other words, if clients are going to value personal training they need to have skin in the game.
-With no payment, there is no motivation to keep going when times get tough…which the inevitably will.
+With no payment, there is no motivation to keep going when times get tough…which they inevitably will.
 As coach AJ Mihrzad says, “the more someone pays, the more they pay attention.”

 Your Best Source of Personal Training Sales is Right In Front Of You